Gloria Holden

-Gloria Anna Holden (September 5, 1903 – March 22, 1991) was an American film actress, best known for her role as Dracula's Daughter.
-She often portrayed cold society women.
+Gloria Anna Holden (September 5, 1903 – March 22, 1991) was an English-born American actress, active in films from the 1930s through the 1950s.
+She often portrayed cold society women, but was best known for her portrayal of the title character in the horror film Dracula's Daughter (1936).

 Early life

-Holden was born in London, England.
-She emigrated to the United States as a child with her parents, Charles Laurence Sutherland and Eska (née Bergmann).
-Her mother was German.
-She attended school in Wayne, Pennsylvania, and later studied at New York's American Academy of Dramatic Arts.
+Holden was born in London in 1903, the daughter of Charles Laurence Sutherland and his German wife Eska (née Bergmann).
+She emigrated to the United States as a child with her parents.

+Holden attended school in Wayne, Pennsylvania, and later studied at New York's American Academy of Dramatic Arts.
 Before she became an actress, she modeled for artists, was a shopper for a store, and worked in a beauty salon.
 In her early teens, living in suburban Philadelphia (Gladwyne), she took voice lessons from Philip Warren Cook and was a church chorister in Ardmore and, later, Overbrook.

+Career

 Theatre

-Holden's early stage work included small parts in plays such as The Royal Family, in which she spoke four lines playing a nurse.
-She was an understudy to Mary Ellis in Children of Darkness, and had a minor role in That Ferguson Family.
-She was an understudy for Brass Ankle (1931), had a bit part in The Desert Song (1926), and succeeded Lilly Cahill in As Husbands Go at the John Golden Theatre on Broadway, in June 1931.
-In August 1932, Holden was part of the cast of Manhattan Melody at the Longacre Theatre.
-The Lawrence Hazard play, adapted by L. Lawrence Weber, also featured Helen Lowell, Minnie Dupree and William Corbett as players.
-She was the leading lady in Survivor (1933), written by D.L.
-James.
-Holden was among the cast members in Memory (1933), a Myron Fagan play.
+Holden's early stage work included replacing in the role of Della in the 1927 original Broadway production of George S. Kaufman and Edna Ferber’s The Royal Family.
+Holden also served as understudy for the roles of Julie Cavendish, Gwen Cavendish, and Kitty Dean.
+From January to March of 1929, Holden appeared in That Ferguson Family, succeeding Rita Paige in the role of Laura Connelly.
+The following year, Holden served as understudy to Mary Ellis in Children of Darkness.
+In May 1931, Holden replaced Lilly Cahill in As Husbands Go.

+In 1932, Holden was originally announced to be a part of the Lawrence Hazard play Manhattan Melody (adapted by L. Lawrence Weber), which was set to play the Majestic Theatre in Brooklyn then possibly transfer to Broadway's Longacre Theatre, however the production never materialized.

+Holden was originally announced for the world premiere of Myron Fagan’s play Memory, which was set to bow in New York in 1933, however the play ended up playing at Los Angeles’ Biltmore Theatre (opening on May 7.
+1934), and Holden was not part of the company.

 Holden was active in stock theater in Cincinnati, Ohio; Princeton, New Jersey; and Scarborough, New York.